Creating and editing Drills

 - Incorrect alternatives:

 These answers are also called distractors.
-When incorrect answers are introduced Drillster will also show these answers when practising or testing the questions with the multiple choice option.
+When incorrect answers are introduced Drillster will also show these answers when practicing or testing the questions with the multiple choice option.

 - To add a correct alternative: